 My take on Air India’s cabin upgrades

-I am really impressed by the transformation that Air India has announced.
-Air India is of course long overdue for cabin upgrades.
+I am happy to see Air India’s investment in its product, though of course it’s frustrating how slow this is all happening.
 Not only does the airline have a woefully outdated business class on Boeing 777s (in a 2-3-2 configuration with angled seats), but the cabins on many Air India planes are basically falling apart.

 - It’s interesting that Air India will maintain first class; some airlines have eliminated this while introducing a better business class product, but it seems that Air India is committed to maintaining this